VICUÑA - THE FINEST NATURAL FIBRE IN EXISTENCE

 Rich, lustrous Vicuña is the jewel in the crown of our fine fibre repertoire; the softest, most delicate wool in the world.
 Easily recognisable by its distinctive caramel colour and warm, pillow-like handle, Vicuña boasts a regal history spanning centuries and has been part of our story since 1849.
 Still an essential part of Johnstons of Elgin’s contemporary collections, our breath-taking Vicuña clothing and accessories feel like a warm embrace.

 The Vicuña is an elegant, gracile animal, found exclusively in South America, primarily on the high alpine plateaus of the Central Andes.
 A relative of the llama, Vicuña live at altitudes of between 3,200 and 4,800 metres.
 The incredibly fine fibres of the Vicuña's thick, soft coat contain tiny scales, which interlock and trap insulating air; an exceptionally warm material for the creation of luxurious stoles, scarves and clothing.

 Johnstons of Elgin has worked with Vicuña for more than 170 years, and in 1851 we were awarded a medal for our Vicuña shawls at the Great Exhibition in London, a world fair promoting and celebrating various industries of the time, including textiles.

 Our Vicuña designs continue to turn heads today, featuring on the runway as part of our London Fashion Week presentations.

-We are committed to the sustainability of all the fibres we use, and we are proud to work with Peruvian farmers and communities to ensure these unique animals can continue to flourish.
+Vicuña fibres are natural, biodegradable and renewable.
+We are committed to the sustainability of all the fibres we use, and we are proud to work with Peruvian farmers and communities to ensure Vicuña can continue to flourish.

 Johnstons of Elgin vicuña and cashmere scarves and stoles are constructed by combining unique mixes of yarns in warp and weft to create stunning designs with a contemporary feel.